Australian Professional Leagues: Unbundling from FA and rebranding

-In addition to the name changes, the logos of the three leagues were also changed to reflect the new identity of the organisation.
+The logos of the three competitions were also changed to reflect the identity of the new owner.
 The change drew some criticism from social media, with fans saying that the new logo was "lazy", whilst some pointed out the resemblance to the logo of South Australian company Adelaide Building Consultants.
 Others praised the rebranding as it brought the men's and women's competitions under the same brand identity.

-2021 Silver Lake investment
+Partial sale to Silver Lake

+APL was in need of financing.
+Its spin-off by FA in December 2000 was intended to relieve FA of the financial drain and enable APL to raise its own financing.

-On 14 December 2021, it was announced that American private equity firm, Silver Lake had purchased a 33.33% minority stake in the Australian Professional Leagues, the sale worth $140 million, the largest injection of capital into Australian soccer in its history.
-The firm stated that they valued the APL at $425 million.
+On 14 December 2021, it was announced that 33.33% of APL had been sold to American private equity firm, Silver Lake Technology Management, LLC.
+The sale, worth $140 million, was the largest injection of capital into Australian soccer in history.
+Silver Lake valued APL at $425 million.
+The sale of the competition put clubs, their members and supporters further from control.

-2022 Grand Final decision
+2022 grand final controversy

-City Terrace and Original Style Melbourne, the active supporter groups of Melbourne City and Melbourne Victory respectively, protesting the decision by Australian Professional Leagues to give A-Leagues Grand Final hosting rights to Sydney for the next three seasons in the 20th minute of the Melbourne Derby on 17 December 2022.
+City Terrace and Original Style Melbourne, the active supporter groups of Melbourne City and Melbourne Victory respectively, protesting the decision by APL to give A-Leagues grand final hosting rights to Sydney for the next three seasons in the 20th minute of the Melbourne Derby on 17 December 2022.

-On 12 December 2022, the APL announced that the 2023, 2024 and 2025 Grand Finals would be hosted in Sydney, as part of a $15 million deal with Destination NSW.
+On 12 December 2022, APL announced that the 2023, 2024 and 2025 grand finals would be hosted in Sydney as part of a $15 million deal with Destination NSW.
 The announcement was met with universal backlash from fans of all teams, former players and active support groups.
 Melbourne Victory and Wellington Phoenix both released a statement shortly after the announcement, saying that "they will always prefer to play any Grand Final that they earn the right to host, at their home ground".
 Western United said that they "do not support the Grand Finals being held in Sydney".
 Perth Glory chairman Tony Sage condemned the decision, also stating that "a majority of (club) owners supported the decision".
-Adelaide United's chairman Piet van der Pol commented that the club does not have a place on the APL's seven-person board, and thus was not a part of the decision making.
+Adelaide United's chairman Piet van der Pol commented that the club does not have a place among APL's seven directors, and thus was not a part of the decision making.
 Melbourne City released a statement, sympathising with the frustrations of the fans, yet stating that the decision was necessary for the sustainability of the competition.
 Central Coast Mariners Chairman Richard Peil sent an email to the club's members, saying that the club was not consulted in any way, stating that only five of the clubs had an opportunity to vote on the decision.
 Sydney FC and Western Sydney Wanderers both released statements acknowledging the disappointment of the decision, saying that the decision was necessary to grow the financial side of the game.
 Adelaide United winger Craig Goodwin appeared in a video promoting the Grand Finals, however he stated that he does not support the decision to host the Grand Final in Sydney.